lauraamante/lauraamante/README.md

 <div align="center">

 ### 💫 Thanks for stopping by!
-Explore my repositories and feel free to connect.
+Explore my repositories and feel free to connect.💫

 </div>